 Finding a Merchant Who Accepts Credit Cards for Money Orders

-While credit card issuers will allow you to purchase a money order, many money order sellers do not accept credit cards as a form of payment.
+While credit card issuers will allow you to purchase a money order, many money order seller do not accept credit cards as a form of payment.
+That includes Walmart and the United States Postal Services.
 Western Union and 7-Eleven are currently two places that you can buy a money order with a credit card.
-Walmart and the United States Postal Service do not accept credit cards for money orders.

 Some merchants will allow you to purchase money orders with a debit card, but only when you use a PIN.
-You can use your credit card to withdraw cash from the ATM and then purchase the money order, but you'll still pay the same fees.
+In a pinch, you can use your credit card to withdraw cash from the ATM and then purchase the money order.
+You'll pay the same fees and interest, but you'll have flexibility in purchase the money order.